 One of the best things about connecting with colleagues is the camaraderie that it brings.
-From coffee breaks in the office, to chat sessions around the virtual water cooler for remote teams, it’s great to have people to share tidbits about life with who know you well — but are somewhat separate from the life you live outside of work.
+From coffee breaks in the office to chat sessions around the virtual water cooler for remote teams, it’s great to share tidbits about life with people who know you well — but are somewhat separate from the life you live outside of work.
 There are certain coworker relationships that are special and valued.

 But getting a group of people together can lead to less than ideal outcomes as well.
-One of those is the all too familiar office gossip problem.
+One of those is the all-too-familiar problem of gossip in the workplace.

-You don’t have to be the victim of office gossip to think back to high school and remember how painful it can be when people talked poorly behind your back.
-When the chit chat that’s vital to office relationships veers into the unhealthy and hurtful realm of gossip that trades in talking badly about others, you’ve got to do something about it.
-If an office rumor mill runs unchecked, it can leave its victims without morale and heading to the door — destroying their mental and emotional health along the way.
+You don’t have to be the victim of office gossip to think back to high school and remember how painful the hurt feelings can be.
+When the idle chitchat that’s vital to office relationships veers into the unhealthy and hurtful realm of gossip, it must be addressed.
+Talking badly about others behind their backs is unkind and unfair.
+An office rumor mill left unchecked can spawn profoundly negative consequences.
+It can rob its victims of morale and send them heading for the door — destroying their sense of mental, emotional, and social well-being along the way.

 First, don’t contribute to gossip

-Consider pointing out that the person being discussed isn’t here to defend themselves.
+Consider pointing out that the person being discussed isn’t there to defend themselves.
 Note that just because people are discussing information and passing it on to others doesn’t mean that it’s true.

 Have, and enforce, a policy on gossip

-If your company has a policy against gossiping, this might be a good time to not only remind employees of it, but why it exists in the first place.
-Gossip can be deadly to healthy office relationships and company morale.
+If your company has a policy against workplace gossip, remind employees of the policy and why it exists.
+Gossip can create a toxic work environment and destroy otherwise healthy office relationships and company morale.

-If your company doesn’t have an office policy on gossip, now is a good time to add one.
-Unlike children who are perhaps more apt to take instruction without asking too many questions, rules can be more effective for adults if they are accompanied by a reasonable explanation for why the rule exists.
-This also shows that you’re not just arbitrarily making rules and trying to control your employees for no good reason — in fact, it’s just the opposite.
+If your company doesn’t have an office policy on gossip, now is a good time to create one.
+Unlike children, who often take instruction without question, adults often respond better when rules are supported by reasonable explanations.
+Show that you’re not making rules arbitrarily or trying to control employees for no good reason.
+In fact, it’s just the opposite.

-Consider outlining the damage that gossip can do in your policy.
-Research shows that, while workplace gossip can be unifying for those on the inside, it’s damaging to those who are its victims.
-When gossip is true, it can lead to short-term increases in work effort — but that’s only when it’s true.
-Either way, workplace gossip leads to its targets losing their desire to cooperate with their team members regardless of whether or not the gossip is true.
+Consider outlining in your policy the damage that gossip can do.
+Research shows the existence of both positive gossip and negative gossip.
+While gossip in the workplace can be unifying for those on the inside, it’s damaging to its victims.
+When gossip is true, it can lead to short-term increases in work effort — but that’s only when it’s not destructive.
+Either way, gossip in the workplace leads to its targets losing the desire to cooperate with their team members.
+The negative impacts of gossip outweigh any potential positive effects.

 Then, outline the disciplinary actions for gossiping at work based on how you classify the behavior at your business.
-It depends on the nature of the gossip, but you can certainly hold workers accountable for bullying, harassment, or even creating a hostile work environment as a result.
+Depending on the nature of the gossip, you can hold workers accountable for bullying, harassment, or even creating a hostile work environment as a result.

 Make transparency king

-Oftentimes gossip is the result of a lack of information.
-Imagine a rumor about layoffs going around and each time someone hears it, they add in their own guesses to fill in gaps in information and before you know it a full-blown falsehood is being circulated around the office.
+Often, gossip is the result of a lack of information.
+Imagine a rumor about layoffs circulating, and each person who hears it adds speculation to fill informational gaps.
+Before you know it, a full-blown falsehood is wreaking havoc.

-The best way to manage this kind of gossip is to be as transparent as possible with the information you have, particularly information that impacts your employees.
-When people are informed with the right information, there’s less space for false information to fill voids.
+The best way to manage this kind of gossip is to be as transparent as possible with the information you have.
+This particularly pertains to details that impact your employees.
+When people are truthfully informed, there’s less opportunity for rumors to fill the voids.

-When gossip does occur, it’s best to act fast in order to nip the behavior in the bud.
-The longer the behavior goes on, the more other employees will have the chance to witness it and assume that it’s permissible, or at least won’t result in disciplinary action.
+When gossip does occur, it’s best to act quickly to nip the behavior in the bud.
+The longer the negative behavior persists, the more other employees may witness it and assume it’s permissible and won’t result in disciplinary action.